-History Cherokee's next children's book, Salty Dog Goes to Denim Day, will be available in the McClure Family Bookstore & Museum Shop on November 26, 2023.
+History Cherokee's newest children's book, Salty Dog Goes to Denim Day, is now available online or in-store in the McClure Family Bookstore & Museum Shop.
 To celebrate the upcoming release, here's a look into the history of Salty Dog and the Canton Cotton Mills.

 Salty Dog was created in 1963 to serve as the mascot for the Canton Cotton Mills’ brand of SCRUBDENIM.
 The fabric was known for its softening process which was perfected in Canton as a way to make denim soft while preserving its durability.

 The use of Salty came from the brand's slogan, ”Soft as a puppy, yet rugged as an old hound dog.”
 While the cotton mills of Canton have long been closed, the advancements made there are still used today to make denim comfortable to wear.